Scleverlin/Verilog_Basic_Circuits/README.md

 # Single Cycle CPU
 There is a directory named "single_cycle_cpu", which is my attempt to design a simple CPU based on the information from internet.

-In this directory, it includes that the verilog code and verified testbench codes of each unit.
+In this directory, it includes that the verilog codes and verified testbench codes of each unit.